How RedLine's Reach program helps participants heal through art and supportive community

 Gram says the application is relatively simple, and isn’t necessarily focused on the artwork itself.
 “It’s more based on an eagerness to want to understand the business side of the art world and an eagerness to understand how your creative practice can potentially become something that you are able to turn a profit or revenue from."

 The Core Artist program lasts about three years.
-After graduating, the artists are eligible to apply for scholarship to the Rocky Mountain College of Art and Design (RMCAD), or for the Core Artist Residency housed inside RedLine.
+After graduating, the artists are eligible for a scholarship to the Rocky Mountain College of Art and Design (RMCAD) for the core artist residency.

-According to Gram, the confidence the artists build is palpable.
+According to Gram, the confidence the artists build is delightful.

 “Something that really lights up my soul is seeing artists starting to believe themselves to be artists.
 Because when the core artist first starts in the program, they're not fully convinced that they're a visual artist.
 And over time you start to catch themselves saying, ‘Oh, yes, I'm an artist and I'm a curator and I'm a designer.’
 And then you start to see people really coming alive and coming into themselves.”